Julien Abenhaim

 Paul Marquissee

-Director, IT and Security
+Sr. Director, IT and Security

 Core Memory: I love stories.
 Growing up, I was always drawn to books and the fantastical worlds they created.
 It wasn’t until I discovered Dungeons and Dragons that I truly realized the power of interactive storytelling.
 As a Moon Elf ranger, I fought alongside my friends against a half-dragon that threatened to destroy a small village.
 As I lay on the ground, singed and bleeding, I started plotting my revenge.
 I barely escaped, but the thrill of having direct control over the story and to shape the world I was exploring was unparalleled.
 It was then that I knew I was hooked on games, and the incredible stories and friendships they could help me create.